Don Bacon: 2020

 Bacon and Eastman faced off again in the 2020 general election.
 Bacon was reelected by a larger margin than in 2018, winning 51.0% of the vote to Eastman's 46.2%, even as Democratic presidential nominee Joe Biden won the district by 6.5 points.
 He was endorsed by his predecessor, Democrat Brad Ashford, whom he defeated in 2016.

 2022

-Bacon narrowly won re-election in 2022 against Nebraska state senator Tony Vargas.
+Bacon sought re-election in 2022.
+He won the Republican primary 77.14%–22.86% against challenger Steve Kuehl, and went on to defeat Democratic candidate and state Senator Tony Vargas in the general election by 51.3% to 48.7%.

 2024

-Bacon claimed yet another narrow win in the November 2024 general election in a rematch against Democratic challenger Tony Vargas.
-Trump had sought a primary challenger against Bacon, while the state's Republican Party backed conservative populist Dan Frei for the nomination, who lost by 24 points.
+Bacon sought re-election in 2024.
+He was challenged by conservative populist Dan Frei for the Republican nomination, who was backed by the Nebraska Republican Party.
+Bacon won the primary 61.96%–38.04%.

+In the general election, Bacon faced Democrat Tony Vargas in a rematch of 2022 by 50.93% to 49.07% as the district also supported Kamala Harris for President.